argongs/terminal_calculator/README.md

 terminal_calculator, version 1.0.1
 ==================================
 This program is capable of handling simple mathematical expressions.
-The term 'simple mathematical expressions' written above refers to mathematical expressions that can be created by using real nos. and the following operators : " - + * / ^ ".
+The term *simple mathematical expressions* written above refers to mathematical expressions that can be created by using real nos. and the following operators : ` - + * / ^ `.
 Parentheses are also supported by this program.

 Now let's see how you can make use of this program.
 The *compute* file is execution ready for debian-based systems.
-In case if you wish to compile it on your machine, then simply hit the 'make' command on your terminal(for \*nix type systems) OR command line (for windows) :
+In case if you wish to compile it on your machine, then simply hit the 'make' command on your terminal (for \*nix type systems) OR command line (for windows) :

 `$make -C ~path/to/the/location/of/terminal_calculator`